 This particular livery is better known in the aviation circles as the “Bowling Shoe”.
 Does it really need to be explained?
 I didn’t think so.
 Designed by Landor Associates, it was introduced in 1989 as a clean and modern evolution of the previous color scheme.
 IMHO, it’s a well-done red and gray version of the iconic KLM livery.

-The red/gray/black colors of Northwest were retained, but they were arranged in a slightly more stylish way which accentuated the circular cross section of the airplane.
-An example of this would be the black “cheat line” which extended the entire length of the aircraft.
+The red and gray colors of the Northwest brand were retained, but they were arranged in a slightly more stylish way which accentuated the circular cross section of the airplane.
+An example of this would be the dark blue “cheat line” which extended the entire length of the aircraft.

-Instead of keeping the black line constant width all the way across, the designers chose to increase it’s thickness towards the rear.
+Instead of keeping the dark blue line constant width all the way across, the designers chose to increase it’s thickness towards the rear.
 This created a nice wrap-around effect on the tail section and it was a very nice detail.
 It’s basically a more stylized version of the TWA livery of the time.

 Also unveiled with this livery was a new Northwest Airlines logo, which featured a stylized “N” in a circle with an arrow pointing in the “northwest” direction.
 Clever, eh?